 John A. Doran has served as member of our board of directors since October 2018.
-Mr. Doran joined TCV in 2012 and serves as a General Partner.
-Mr. Doran currently serves on the board of directors of Believe, Mambu, Flixbus, RELEX Solutions, SuperVista AG, The Pracuj Group, and World Remit and led TCV's investments in Revolut, Klarna, and Mollie.
+Mr. Doran has served as General Partner of TCV since 2012, where he led the firm's investment in and has served or serves as a member of the board of companies such as Revolut, Believe, Mambu, Mollie, Klarna, Flixbus, RELEX Solutions, SuperVista AG, The Pracuj Group, and World Remit.
+Mr. Doran previously served as Vice President of Summit Partners from 2009 to 2012, a private equity investment company.
 Mr. Doran holds a Bachelor of Arts in Economics from Harvard College and a Master of Business Administration from Harvard Business School.
 We believe Mr. Doran's expertise in the software, internet and financial technology industries, as well as his knowledge in finance, make him well-qualified to serve as a member of our board of directors.